Provinces of Belgium: Provincial governments

-The provincial government consists of three main branches: the Provincial Council, which is the elected body, the Deputation or Provincial College, which is the executive body, and the Governor, who is appointed by the regional government (i.e. the Flemish or Walloon Government).
+The provincial government consists of three main branches: the Provincial Council, which is the legislative body, the Deputation or Provincial College, which is the executive body, and the Governor, who is appointed by the regional government (i.e. the Flemish or Walloon Government).

 The Provincial Councils (Provincieraad; Conseil provincial) are the representative bodies of the population of the provinces.
 This is the equivalent of the States-Provincial in the Netherlands.
 The numbers of seats in the Provincial Councils are proportional to the population of the province; the numbers were reduced in both Flanders and Wallonia, starting 2013 (following the 2012 elections).
 They are directly elected each six years, at the same time of the municipal elections.
 Before 1994, the provincial elections instead coincided with the national elections.
 Until then, the provincial councils also appointed Provincial Senators to the Belgian Senate.
 The last elections were held on 14 October 2018.

 The executive branch was previously called the Permanent Deputation.
 In the Flemish Region it is now simply called the Deputation (Deputatie) and it consists of the Governor and six Deputies elected by the Provincial Council from among its members.
 Following the next 2018 election, there will be one Deputy less, i.e. five Deputies.
 In the Walloon Region it is called the Provincial College (Collège provincial) which consists of the Governor and four to five Deputies (depending on the number of inhabitants of the province) elected by the Provincial Council from among its members.

 In Flemish Brabant, there is also a Deputy Governor (Adjunct van de gouverneur).
 The Deputy Governor is appointed by the Flemish Government on the unanimous advice of the Federal Council of Ministers and must have a considerable knowledge of both the Dutch and the French language.
 He is responsible for ensuring that the language legislation is observed in the municipalities in the Brussels Periphery.

 Following the Fifth State Reform, the responsibility for the provincial institutions was devolved to the Regions.
 The Regions have the power to amend or replace the existing legislation on the provincial institutions, most notably the Provincial Law of 30 April 1836.
 In the Flemish Region, the Provincial Decree of 9 December 2005 applies.
 In the Walloon Region, the Code of Local Democracy and Decentralisation applies.
 The legal framework in these Regions is still very similar, but that could change in the future.
 Although the Regions are responsible for the provincial institutions, the Federal State has retained its responsibility over the provinces in certain cases.
 For instance, the Regions are responsible for the appointment of the Provincial Governors, but only after the unanimous advice of the Federal Council of Ministers.
 Legislation regarding the Governor and Vice-Governor of Brussels-Capital, and the Deputy Governor of Flemish Brabant, has also remained a federal competency.